metio/terraform-provider-k8s/docs/data-sources/secrets_stackable_tech_secret_class_v1alpha1_manifest.md

 - `auto_generate` (Boolean) Whether the certificate authority should be managed by Secret Operator, including being generated if it does not already exist.
 - `ca_certificate_lifetime` (String) The lifetime of each generated certificate authority.
 Should always be more than double 'maxCertificateLifetime'.
 If 'autoGenerate: true' then the Secret Operator will prepare a new CA certificate the old CA approaches expiration.
 If 'autoGenerate: false' then the Secret Operator will log a warning instead.
+- `key_generation` (Attributes) The algorithm used to generate a key pair and required configuration settings.
+Currently only RSA and a key length of 2048, 3072 or 4096 bits can be configured. (see [below for nested schema](#nestedatt--spec--backend--auto_tls--ca--key_generation))

 <a id="nestedatt--spec--backend--auto_tls--ca--secret"></a>
 ### Nested Schema for `spec.backend.auto_tls.ca.secret`